-The featured photo is from the location I discovered last year during my driving trip along the eastern coast of US when I drove from Canada all the way to Savannah, GA.
+The featured photo is from the location I discovered last year during my driving trip along the eastern coast of the US when I drove from Canada all the way to Savannah, GA.
 The site is the Kiptopeke State Park which is located in the state of Virginia on Chesapeake Bay shore

 The Kiptopeke is famous for its breakwater created out of nine concrete ships that were partially sunk to protect the ferry terminal.
 During the WWll because of a shortage of steel, many countries, including the USA built the ships out of concrete.
 After the war, plenty of ships were decommissioned, and in 1948 the concrete fleet was used to form the breakwater in Kiptopeke

 After the Chesapeake Bay Bridge was built, connecting Virginia and Maryland, the ferry was closed, but the sunk concrete ships stayed.
-Over the decades they became true artificial reefs and created unique ecosystem by attracting nesting birds, fish, colonies of oysters and sea plants
+Over the decades they became true artificial reefs and created a unique ecosystem by attracting nesting birds, fish, colonies of oysters, and sea plants

 The challenge here was to achieve the extended depth of field to have the rocks in the foreground and concrete ships in the background in focus.
 I stopped down the aperture to f/13 and made sure I set a single focus point to the middle of the rock formation in the foreground.